Revis

 Revis is an American post-grunge band from Carbondale, Illinois.
-Forming in 1999 under the name "Orco", the band built a local following before moving to Los Angeles in the early 2000s.
-There, the band signed to Epic Records and released their debut and sole major label album Places for Breathing in 2003.
-The band received mainstream attention from single "Caught in the Rain", which peaked at No. 8 on the US Billboard Mainstream Rock chart and appeared on Daredevil: The Album, the soundtrack for the film Daredevil.
-Despite this, the band disbanded in 2005 while working on a follow up album.
+Formed in 1999 under the name Orco, the band built a local following before moving to Los Angeles in the early 2000s.
+There, they signed to Epic Records and released their debut album, Places for Breathing, in 2003.
+Revis received mainstream attention with the single "Caught in the Rain", which peaked at no. 8 on the US Billboard Mainstream Rock chart and appeared on Daredevil: The Album, the soundtrack to the film Daredevil.
+Despite this success, Revis disbanded in 2005 while working on a follow-up album.

-The band reformed in 2010, but struggled with releasing music during this time.
-Despite extensive work being done on new material, including an EP named Fire and Ice and a full studio album titled Do We Have to Beg? reportedly being finished, internal disagreements between bandmembers and the record label prevented either from releasing beyond a handful of promotional singles.
-Both remain unreleased to-date, and after the abrupt cancellation of the album, the band announced their second breakup.
-In 2024, the band reformed again, with plans to release an unrelated EP and studio album.
-The EP, Bottles of Lightning was released in 2024, while second studio album Killing Time is scheduled for release on November 7, 2025.
+They reformed in 2010 but struggled to release new music.
+Despite extensive work on new material, including an EP named Fire and Ice and a full-length album titled Do We Have to Beg? reportedly being finished, internal disagreements between band members and the record label prevented further releases beyond a handful of promotional singles.
+After the abrupt cancellation of the album, the band announced their second breakup in 2012.
+In 2024, they reformed again and issued the EP Bottles of Lightning, and the full-length album Killing Time followed in November 2025.

 History

 Early years (1999–2001)

-The group, formerly known as Orco, was formed in the summer of 1999 in the small town of Ewing, Illinois.
-Their first big break came when they beat out 40 other musical groups for the chance to compete against five bands at radio station WTAO's Battle of the Bands at the Du Quoin State Fair in August 2000.
+The group, formerly known as Orco, was formed in 1999 in the small town of Ewing, Illinois.
+Their big break came when they beat out 40 other musical groups for the chance to compete against five bands at the radio station WTAO's battle of the bands at the DuQuoin State Fair in August 2000.
 They won the competition and were offered the opportunity to play live remotes for the station.
-According to vocalist Justin Holman, "It wasn't long after that, that our songs began creeping onto (WTAO's) playlist."
-The original Orco line-up consisted of Justin Holman (vocals), Robert Davis (guitar), Nathaniel Cox (guitar), Dan Sronce (bass) and Marcus D'Marco (drums).
+According to vocalist Justin Holman, "It wasn't long after that that our songs began creeping onto (WTAO's) playlist."
+The original Orco lineup consisted of Holman, Robert Davis (guitar), Nathaniel Cox (guitar), Dan Sronce (bass), and Marcus D'Marco (drums).
+The band moved to Los Angeles in July 2001, with Bob Thiemann replacing Sronce on bass.

-The band moved to Los Angeles in July 2001 but, before doing so, had to acquire a new bassist in Bob Thiemann.
-Despite, as guitarist Robert Davis put it, having enough hometown popularity to "play in front of 1,500 people every Friday night," the band set their sights for L.A.
-Orco began playing L.A. venues but had a tough time early on, being kicked out of a rented one-room bedroom and having a dismissive manager with whom they periodically spoke with.

-The band's earlier material under this name was quite different sounding than their work as Revis.
-Songs such as "Feast of the Tabernacles" featured a much rougher, unpolished sound, with some screaming vocals.